With 2.1 million acres of public land – natural resources are the heart of the Pennsylvania Wilds lifestyle and economy.

 a video introduction to our vast natural resources and conservation in action

-STEWARDSHIP PARTNERS IN ACTION:
+CELEBRATING STEWARDSHIP IN ACTION:

 The PA Wilds “Quiet Ones” video was produced with our partner, West Penn Power Sustainable Energy Fund (WPPSEF), a nonprofit organization that was founded to promote the deployment of sustainable energy technologies that benefit West Penn Power ratepayers in Pennsylvania.
 Learn More about WPPSEF and apply for funding for your clean energy project.